 There aren’t as many methods to monetize your blog as there are on your own website.
 You can’t, for example, generate money from advertising on your Facebook blog.

 Users have a difficult time finding the whole blog’s content.
-While new Facebook blog postings appear in feeds, it takes a lot of effort for followers to go back and see your other blog articles; visitors to a standalone blog site can do this rather easily.
+While new Facebook blog postings appear in feeds, it takes a lot of effort for followers to go back and see your other blog articles; visitors to a standalone blog site can do this easily.

 While people use Facebook to advertise their blogs, the medium is not as popular for hosting longer-form (more than 300 words) blog posts.